youtube/cobalt/starboard/README.md

 now.

+## Documentation

+See [`src/starboard/doc`](doc) for more detailed documentation.

 ## Interesting Source Locations

 All source locations are specified relative to `src/starboard/` (this directory).

-  * `.` - This is the root directory for the Starboard project, and contains all the public headers that Starboard defines.
+  * [`.`](.) - This is the root directory for the Starboard project, and contains all the public headers that Starboard defines.
-  * `examples/` - Example code demonstrating various aspects of Starboard API usage.
+  * [`examples/`](examples) - Example code demonstrating various aspects of
+    Starboard API usage.
-  * `stub/` - The home of the Stub Starboard implementation.
+  * [`stub/`](stub) - The home of the Stub Starboard implementation.
 This contains a `starboard_platform.gyp` file that defines a library with all the source files needed to provide a complete linkable Starboard implementation.
-  * `nplb/` - "No Platform Left Behind," Starboard's platform verification test suite.
+  * [`nplb/`](nplb) - "No Platform Left Behind," Starboard's platform
+    verification test suite.
-  * `shared/` - The home of all code that can be shared between Starboard implementations.
+  * [`shared/`](shared) - The home of all code that can be shared between Starboard implementations.
 Subdirectories delimit code that can be shared between platforms that share some facet of their OS API.

 ## Quick Guide to Starting a Port